 Moreover, the poet here makes use of a euphemism in the very first line when she says, “Remember me when I am gone away.”
 The euphemism here refers to the poet’s death.
 It may also be viewed as a metaphor, comparing death with the notion of undertaking a journey.
 This is the journey that starts from one world to the next, which, of course, relates to the main theme of the poem.

-Whereas, She, in line 2 of this sonnet, makes use of another metaphor when she says, “Gone far away into the silent land”.
-It is to be noted here that the notion of eternal life is depicted as a ‘silent land’ which hints at the lost connection between the dead and living, kept only in the memory that’s fluid, transient, and insubstantial.
+Whereas, She, in line 2 of this sonnet, makes use of another metaphor when she says, “Gone far away into the silent land.”
+It is to be noted here that the notion of eternal life is depicted as a ‘silent land’ that hints at the lost connection between the dead and living, kept only in the memory that’s fluid, transient, and insubstantial.

 The language of this sonnet is so simple and meaningful that readers can also easily apply it to their life.
 The message that this sonnet wants to give is that death is inescapable, but it must not gobble up the lives of those who are still alive.